notLukaGray/looksgoodnowwhat/src/content/chapterthree.md

 <div style="height: 20px;"></div>
 If your design ever feels flat, forgettable, or too clinical, chances are you let logic take the wheel too soon.
 The work that changes minds, gets remembered, or solves a problem always starts with a feeling and uses logic to make that feeling undeniable.
 Start with what moves you, then build the argument for why it works.
 That's the only formula worth trusting.

+<div style="height: 10px;"></div>

 ## Collecting Proof

-Proof turns instinct into a defensible decision.
-When it's time to back up your choices, don't throw everything at the wall.
-Use evidence that advances the conversation.
-The proper proof is focused, relevant, and easy to connect to your argument.

-You don't need to overwhelm readers with data or inundate them with citations.
-Your job is to provide just enough clarity and credibility that others can follow your thinking and actually believe it.

-Here's where the most helpful evidence comes from, and why it matters:
+Proof is what turns a hunch into a decision that can withstand scrutiny.
+When it is time to justify your moves, do not dump every metric you can find.
+Bring only evidence that pushes the conversation forward.
+Keep it tight, on point, and tied to your claim.
+Too much data will only open the door to more questions.
+Offer just enough for people to trace your logic and trust it.

+Use the sources that show real-world impact.
+Lay them out clearly.
+Let people see how your decision connects to the problem you're solving.

-<div style="height: 20px;"></div>
+<div style="height: 10px;"></div>

-**Sources of Evidence**
+### Sources of Evidence

+**User research**
-- **User research** - Get out of your head and see how real people interact, react, or get stuck.
-Use this when you need to demonstrate that you understand your audience, or when the design addresses a specific user pain point.
+Get out of your own perspective and watch how real people interact, react, or get stuck.
+Use this when you need to show that you understand your audience, or when your design addresses a specific pain point.

+**Competitive analysis**
-- **Competitive analysis** - See what others in the space are doing, then either learn from it or set yourself apart.
-This analysis is essential when your team or client needs proof you've mapped the territory and aren't working in a vacuum.
+Look at what others are doing, then either learn from it or differentiate.
+This is your proof that you've mapped the landscape and aren't working in isolation.

+**Performance metrics**
-- **Performance metrics** - Lean on complex numbers: click rates, sales, retention, task completion, whatever fits.
-Metrics matter most when you need to prove impact or improvement, especially after launch.
+Lean on complex numbers: click rates, sales, retention, task completion, whatever fits.
+Metrics matter most when you need to prove impact or improvement, especially after it has been implemented.
-- **Expert opinions** - Sometimes you borrow trust by citing people with deep experience.
-Short quotes from frontline users or respected peers often resonate more deeply than charts; a single lived-experience line can validate a spreadsheet of numbers.
-This is useful for persuading skeptics, raising the conversation, or adding outside credibility when your credibility is questioned.

-<div style="height: 20px;"></div>
+**Expert opinions**
+Sometimes credibility can be borrowed.
+A single quote from someone who's lived the problem can carry more weight than a spreadsheet ever will.
+Lived experience validates in ways numbers can't.
+Use it when skeptics push back or when your authority won't close the gap.

-Choose your evidence to match the problem, not to impress.
-The goal isn't to win an argument with a pile of data, but to make your case clear and compelling.
-Use evidence to sharpen your point and know when to stop.
+Choose your evidence to fit the problem, not to impress.
+Your goal isn't to overwhelm; it's to clarify.
+Make your case, sharpen your point, and stop when the argument stands.

+<div style="height: 10px;"></div>

 ## Handling Criticism Without Falling Apart

-Criticism comes with the territory.
-If you're designing anything worth noticing, someone is going to have an opinion about it—often a strong one.
-What sets apart designers who last is not the absence of criticism, but their ability to weather it, learn from it, and stay steady under pressure.

-The key isn't to armor up or pretend feedback doesn't sting.
-You're human.
-It will.
-What matters is how you show up when it does.
-Take a breath before you respond.
-Listen closely, even if the delivery is rough or the point feels off-base.
-The goal isn't to win every debate; it's to understand where the criticism is coming from and what, if anything, it's trying to teach you.
+Criticism is the price of doing work that gets noticed.
+If no one's pushing back, the work probably didn't matter.
+What separates lasting designers from burned-out ones isn't how often they're critiqued.
+It's how they handle it.

+Don't pretend it doesn't sting.
+Critique hurts because you care.
+That's normal.
+What matters is what happens next.
+Listen carefully, even when the tone is sharp or the feedback feels wrong.
+You're not there to win the argument.
+You're there to find the signal inside the noise.

 Often, the hardest part is keeping your ego from getting in the way.
 It's easy to hear feedback as an attack on your talent or your instincts, especially when you care about the work.
 But feedback is rarely personal, even when it feels that way.
 More often, it's about the work in front of you, not the person behind it.

-Never ignore your own internal resistance.
+Never ignore your internal resistance.
 If you're struggling to defend a choice, there's probably a good reason.
 Use feedback, yours and others', as a tool to get the work sharper, not just safer.

-Documenting how you respond and what you take from each round of feedback is the hidden advantage.
-Over time, these records help you track which instincts serve you well and which critiques point you in a new direction.
-You start to spot patterns, not just in other people's reactions, but in your own.
-This kind of resilience isn't loud or defensive—it's quiet, steady, and hard-won.
-It's the mark of someone who takes criticism, not as a threat, but as part of the creative process.
-Now, let's see how all these pieces work in the real world.
+Keeping track of how you respond to each round of feedback helps you in the long term.
+Those notes reveal which instincts pay off and which critiques are just noise.
+Patterns surface.
+They show up first in other people's reactions, then in your own.
+Resilience is quiet, steady, and earned.
+It marks a creative who treats criticism as fuel, not as a threat.

+<div style="height: 10px;"></div>

 ## Practical Illustrations: Argument in Action

-<div style="height: 20px;"></div>
+<div style="height: 10px;"></div>

 ### Navigating Olympic Tokyo

-Ahead of the 2020 Summer Games, Tokyo officials sought a solution for how millions of non-Japanese visitors could navigate the city's complex network of stations.
-Gensler's research team surveyed seventy residents and tourists, audited past Olympic wayfinding systems, and prototyped a bilingual icon set that scales from pocket maps to district-wide pylons.
-Their claim was simple: "One glance, one direction."
-Field tests showed that more than 80% of participants reached their destinations faster and reported lower anxiety in Shinjuku's busiest corridors.
-The city has since adopted the system as its standard for future transit upgrades.
-[Source](https://www.gensler.com/projects/tokyo-2020-olympic-wayfinding)
+Tokyo's 2020 brief was blunt: guide millions of visitors who can't read kanji through the world's busiest rail network.
+Gensler talked with seventy riders, studied past Olympic signage, and built a bilingual icon set that scales from pocket maps to station-tower pylons.
+Their rallying cry—"one glance, one direction."
+Live trials proved it: more than 80 percent of travelers reached their stops quicker and felt calmer in Shinjuku's maze.
+The city kept the system and plans to roll it into every future transit upgrade.
+[Source](https://www.gensler.com/gri/navigating-olympic-tokyo)

-**Takeaway:** Let "one glance, one direction" be your claim and make every design choice defend that promise.
+**Takeaway:** State your claim, then make every design choice defend it.

+<div style="height: 10px;"></div>

 ### Reassurance in Two Taps: Gojek Safety Center

 Indonesia's Gojek discovered that riders decide in the first seconds whether a trip feels safe.
 Designers mined complaint logs, interviewed frequent users, and reframed the brief around a single emotional goal: reduce fear before wheels move.
 The new Safety Center allows riders to share live trip details with a trusted contact directly from the booking screen, turning a hidden anxiety into a visible control.
 Post-launch surveys in Jakarta pushed safety satisfaction from 3.9 to 4.6 out of 5, while driver-match abandonment dropped by twelve percent.
 The public case study documents the research, wireframes, and metrics, illustrating how Jakarta converted its audience's emotional claim into measurable evidence.
-[Source](https://www.gojek.com/blog/gojek/technology/gojek-safety-center-feature)

-**Takeaway:** Turn user emotions into a clear design claim, then use metrics as the proof.
+[Source](https://medium.com/design-bootcamp/rethinking-user-safety-for-gojeks-goride-and-gocar-services-thoughts-on-design-1-272a4dfa1b06)

+**Takeaway:** Build from emotional needs, then prove impact with real data.

+<div style="height: 10px;"></div>

 ### Inclusive Search at Pinterest

 When Pinterest's Inclusive Product team noticed that beauty and fashion searches defaulted to a narrow ideal, they framed a bold claim: "If Pinners cannot see themselves, our design is broken."
-The team audited query logs, conducted diary studies with underrepresented users, and built a computer vision model that allows people to filter results by skin tone range and, later, by body type.
+The team audited query logs and conducted diary studies with underrepresented users.
+It developed a computer vision model that enables users to filter results by skin tone range and, subsequently, by body type.
 In U.S. A/B tests, the new model increased representation of all body types in fashion searches by 454 percent and drove statistically significant lifts in click-throughs and saves.
 Pinterest's engineering blog lays out the research and algorithms; a WIRED feature tracks the real-world impact on user trust and engagement.
-[Source](https://medium.com/pinterest-engineering/building-a-more-inclusive-pinterest-with-skin-tone-ranges-48885693b8c5)
+[Source](https://medium.com/pinterest-engineering/building-a-more-inclusive-way-to-search-789f4c92fd73)

-**Takeaway:** Start by putting a human claim into action, then pressure test with A/B testing.
+**Takeaway:** Start with a human claim, test it rigorously, and let real-world data prove the result.

-<div style="height: 20px;"></div>
+<div style="height: 10px;"></div>

 ## Self-Audit: Finding Your Defense

-You have spent this chapter turning choices into arguments, feelings into structure, and evidence into trust.
-Before you move on, flip the exercise: invent something from scratch.
+You've spent this chapter turning choices into arguments, feelings into structure, and evidence into trust.
+Now it's time to flip the process.
+Instead of defending existing work, invent something from scratch.
 Pick a human truth that matters to you, then prove you can design for it.

-### The Fabrication Drill
+<div style="height: 10px;"></div>

+### Finding a Human Truth

-1. **Name the human truth.** One sentence, no jargon.
-Something universal enough to matter, specific enough to guide action.
-Example: "People trust what shows its workings."
+- **Name the human truth.** One sentence.
+Something so universally felt or understood that it explains how people think, feel, or behave.
+Broad enough to resonate, focused enough to guide action.
-2. **Frame the emotional claim.** Describe what someone should feel when they meet your design.
+- **Frame the emotional claim.** What should someone feel when they experience your design?
 Make it visceral.
+Focus on the reaction.
-3. **Sketch the design move.** One clear gesture that delivers the feeling.
-A color, a flow, a feature, a symbol.
-Keep it concrete.
+- **Sketch the design move.** Choose one explicit action that creates that feeling.
-4. **Map the proof plan.** List the evidence you will gather to defend this move.
+- **Map the proof plan.** What evidence will you use to back this decision?
+List the research, testing, or data you would gather to support your choice.
-5. **Stress‑test the argument.** Ask the question you fear most.
+- **Stress-test the argument.** Ask the most challenging question you can imagine.
+If you can't answer it, the work isn't ready.
-6. **Set the success signal.** Determine how you will determine if the design was successful.
+- **Set the success signal.** Decide what outcome will tell you the design worked.
+Define your target before you build.

-<div style="height: 20px;"></div>
+<div style="height: 10px;"></div>

 ## Closing Note

 Design is an argument disguised as an experience.
-Emotion starts the claim, logic supplies the evidence, and credibility holds it all together.
-When every choice can be explained in plain language and traced back to a human truth, feedback becomes fuel instead of a fight.
-Proof keeps you honest, a clear rationale keeps you calm, and resilience lets you keep pushing when the pressure mounts.
+Emotion sparks the claim, logic builds the evidence, and credibility holds it together.
+When every choice can be explained in plain language and traced back to a human truth, feedback stops feeling like a fight.
+It becomes fuel.
+Proof keeps you honest.
+Clear reasoning keeps you steady.
+And resilience lets you push forward when the pressure mounts.

-Next, we shift from individual choices to competitive territory.
-Chapter 4 tackles Positioning That Means Something: how to stake out mental real estate before you pick a single color or typeface.
-We will map competitors, identify white space, and craft a value proposition that design can amplify, rather than invent.
-Before turning the page, run the fabrication drill you just finished on a live project idea.
-If the argument feels thin, you have the perfect head start for positioning.
+Next, we move from individual decisions to the competitive space.
+Chapter Four is about Positioning That Means Something.
+Before you choose a color or typeface, you'll learn how to claim mental real estate.
+We'll map competitors, find the white space, and build a value proposition that design amplifies, not invents.

-<div style="height: 100px;"></div>